 Although vacuoles are rarely found in animal cells, they are very often found in plant cells.
 The membrane of a vacuole is called the tonoplast, and it encloses a space filled with cell sap.
 Sap contains substances such as sugars, salts, water, enzymes and minerals.
 The tonoplast controls what goes in and out.

 The vacuoles help to keep a plant from wilting (becoming droopy).
 Water is drawn into the vacuole by osmosis which maintains a high pressure inside.
 This keeps the plant cells turgid (rigid).
 Vacuoles can also perform some of the same functions as lysosomes (plant cells don’t normally have lysosomes).
 They contain enzymes which can break down waste and unwanted cell components.

 You will have come across the centrioles if you have studied mitosis.
-During mitosis (cell division), the centrioles form the spindle fibres that help the replicated chromosomes to separate.
+During mitosis (and meiosis), the centrioles form the spindle fibres that help the sister chromatids to separate.
 They are found in animal cells but only some plant cells.